-When looking for new sales opportunities, it can be tough to stand out.
+When you’re on a job search looking for new sales opportunities, it can be tough to stand out.
 After all, you don’t have visibility of how others are positioning themselves and the competitive landscape at large.

-Seasoned account execs and new reps alike must grab the attention of hiring managers with an eye-catching sales resume.
-Luckily, no matter what industry you wish to work in, organizations always need salespeople in some capacity.
+Seasoned account execs, new reps and sales associates alike must grab the attention of hiring managers and make a great first impression with an eye-catching sales resume.
+Luckily, no matter what industry you wish to work in, organizations always need a sales force in some capacity.

 Before putting your sales resume together, clearly define the type of company you’d love to work for.
-Do you want to work with an enterprise company with a large sales organization, or join a startup as one of the first salespeople through the door?
+Do you want to work with an enterprise company that has a large sales organization, or join a startup as one of the first salespeople through the door?

 What kind of culture are you looking for?
-Do you enjoy working in the hustle and bustle of an office, or do you prefer remote working?
-What kind of sales management do you thrive under?
+Do you enjoy relationship building and working in the hustle and bustle of an office, or do you prefer remote working?
+What kind of sales management and teamwork do you thrive under?

 Let’s cover what your sales resume must include to get interviews.

-Many salespeople have a habit of only providing numbers in their sales resume.
-But as we discussed earlier, hiring managers are looking for more than results.
+Many sales representatives have a habit of only providing numbers as a representation of their sales resume skills, but as we discussed earlier, hiring managers are looking for more than results.

 Where did you first learn to sell?
+How have you developed your interpersonal skills?
 What do you love most about the craft?
-Whether you’re applying for SDR, account executive or business development roles, share why this career choice is important to you.
+How did you impact your previous sales team?
+Whether you’re applying for SDR, account executive or business development roles, share why this sales career choice is important to you.

 Other basic facts to include in your sales resume:

-This will provide recruiters with a snapshot of your sales skills and experience.
+This will provide recruiters with a snapshot of your sales skills and experience in closing sales.
 Hook them in with these facts early, and you’re likely to reel them in to investigate your resume in depth.

 Understanding the importance of data is an attractive trait for sales managers.
 Once you’ve covered basic facts, go deeper into the numbers to prove the worth you brought to those past roles.